FOREX MARKET HOURS WHICH FOREX MARKET IS OPEN/CLOSED NOW? Before we look at the trending…

 HOW DO YOU KNOW IF A MARKET IS BULLISH OR BEARISH

-It is crucial to be able to recognize the market trend when it comes to trading.
+It is crucial to be able to recognize How To Identify A Trending Market trend when it comes to trading.
 If the market is on the rise, it mostly swings in one direction – either up (Bullish) or down (Bearish).
 As a trader, going against the trend will lead to undesired losses and make it even more difficult for companies to earn good risk rewards.

 It is also essential to have accurate ways of defining the pattern, since stocks may often shift into a ‘range’ where they are not strictly Bullish or Bearish, but instead moving sideways.
-If you continue to learn how the market is heading out of the pattern, it can also benefit you.
+If you continue to learn How To Identify A Trending Market is heading out of the pattern, it can also benefit you.
 Consider investing in a market that’s on a positive run.
 You’re focused on buying positions.
 Even so, the market then starts to range.
 Suddenly, the ‘advantage’ is gone.

 A BULLISH TREND

-The bullish trending market is a commodity that is growing in price over time.
+The bullish How To Identify A Trending Market is a commodity that is growing in price over time.
 The definition of the Bullish pattern is a market with higher highs and higher lows.

 A BEARISH TREND